 AMRG members bring a variety of skills to SAR operations.
 It is not necessary that every member be a proficient mountaineer or climber, but technical mountaineering and climbing skills are a strong plus.
 We are looking for individuals who are experienced backcountry travelers with solid navigation and survival skills and familiarity with Alaska’s backcountry, and who are willing to train extensively in one or more SAR specialties.
-Persons with previous experience in mountaineering, rock, and ice climbing, ski-patrolling, wilderness medical care, helicopter operations, snowmachining/ATV riding, search management, incident command, or swiftwater rescue are highly preferred, but we are in need of assistance of all types and have an auxiliary membership for those who want to help AMRG but not in field operations.
+Persons with previous experience in mountaineering, rock, and ice climbing, ski-patrolling, wilderness medical care, helicopter operations, snowmachining/ATV riding, search management or incident command are highly preferred, but we are in need of assistance of all types and have membership categories for those who want to help AMRG but not in field operations.

 Volunteering as an operational field member with AMRG is a big time commitment.
-The group trains three times a month from September to May, and new members must complete a rigorous AMRG basic training program as well as external medical, avalanche, and search and rescue qualifications.
+The group trains three times a month from September to May, and new members must complete a rigorous basic training program as well as external medical, avalanche, and search and rescue qualifications.
+Many of these qualifications will be at the member’s expense.
 Please see the below Operational Proficiency Standards for more information about the time required to be a member of AMRG.

 Individuals who have sufficient time to volunteer are needed to work in all of the following skill areas: